 Managing a relationship in detail takes time, thought and energy.
 Whilst using Moves Management will keep you efficient and make sure your time is well spent, you probably can’t use this method of relationship management to manage hundreds of relationships.

 But, you can use these tools to manage a small number of key prospects.
 Whether you do low or high-level fundraising, we all have time to strategically manage some important donor relationships.

 It’s a custom strategy for each prospect

-Most donor relationships last years, and it can take anything up to 5 years to move an individual from prospect to donor.
-To make sure your time is best spent, you’ll need to strategise the relationship and move it along.
+Most donor relationships last years, and it can take anything up to five years to move an individual from prospect to donor.
+To make sure your time is best spent, you’ll need to strategize the relationship and move it along.
 Things will always change along the way, but you need to start with a solid strategy.